When the temperature drops to dangerous lows outside, sometimes the greatest danger is lurking in our own homes.

-Dr. Fertel says it’s important to take note of your symptoms, especially if you have others in the house who are experiencing the same problems.
+Dr. Fertel says, “It’s important to take note of your symptoms, especially if others in the house experience the same problems.”

-If you use a space heater in your home or office, make sure it has been inspected for safety and be sure to follow the directions for use.
+If you use a space heater in your home or office, make sure it has been inspected for safety and follow the directions for use.

 Dr. Fertel recommends always having a carbon monoxide detector in your home.
 If the alarm sounds, it’s important to get fresh air into the home and call the fire department right away.

-“Never assume that it is a false alarm, because it could be a matter of life or death,” Dr. Fertel says.
+“Never assume that it’s a false alarm because it could be a matter of life or death,” Dr. Fertel says.